rase-/SoftwareFactoryApplication/README.md

 This application is a part of my application to Software Factory.

 To build and run te application you need to install the node package manager (npm).
-Take a look at the website: https://npmjs.org/
+Take a look at the website: https://npmjs.org/ Also install CoffeeScript, e.g. using npm: `npm install -g coffee-script`.

+The main part of the project is a NodeJS application that lies in the folder `backend`.
+To run the server, go in to that directory and follow the upcoming instructions.

 When npm is installed, dependencies of the project need to be installed.
 This can be done with a make target: `make install`.
 Essentially this target just